23kash05/CISHack-GIT/README.md

 ### Note:
 ```
-Icons may not work since I did not have accounts for them.
+The icons may not work since i dont have accounts for ten :)
 ```